MicrosoftDocs/entra-docs/docs/workload-id/workload-identity-federation-config-app-trust-managed-identity.md

 ## Prerequisites

 - An Azure account with an active subscription.
-[Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F)
+[Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 - This Azure account must have permissions to manage applications, specifically to [update permissions](~/identity/role-based-access-control/custom-available-permissions.md#microsoftdirectoryapplicationscredentialsupdate).
 Any of the following Microsoft Entra roles include the required permissions:
   - [Application Administrator](~/identity/role-based-access-control/permissions-reference.md#application-administrator)
   - [Application Developer](~/identity/role-based-access-control/permissions-reference.md#application-developer)
   - [Cloud Application Administrator](~/identity/role-based-access-control/permissions-reference.md#cloud-application-administrator)
-- An understanding of the concepts in [managed identities for Azure resources](/entra/identity/managed-identities-azure-resources/overview)
+- An understanding of the concepts in [managed identities for Azure resources](/entra/identity/managed-identities-azure-resources/overview).
-- [A user-assigned managed identity](/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities?pivots=identity-mi-methods-azp#create-a-user-assigned-managed-identity) assigned to the Azure compute resource (e.g., VM or App Service) that hosts your workload.
+- [A user-assigned managed identity](/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities?pivots=identity-mi-methods-azp#create-a-user-assigned-managed-identity) assigned to the Azure compute resource (for example, a virtual machine or Azure App Service) that hosts your workload.
 - An [app registration](~/identity-platform/quickstart-register-app.md) in Microsoft Entra ID.
 This app registration must belong to the same tenant as the managed identity
     - If you need to access resources in another tenant, your app registration must be a multitenant application and provision the app into the other tenant.
 Additionally, you must grant the app access permissions on the resources in that tenant.
 Learn about [how to add a multitenant app in other tenants](/entra/identity/enterprise-apps/grant-admin-consent)
-- The app registration must have access granted to Entra protected resources (e.g., Azure, Microsoft Graph, Microsoft 365, etc.).
+- The app registration must have access granted to Microsoft Entra protected resources (for example, Azure, Microsoft Graph, Microsoft 365, etc.).
 This access can be granted through [API permissions](../identity-platform/quickstart-configure-app-access-web-apis.md#add-permissions-to-access-microsoft-graph) or [delegated permissions](../identity-platform/quickstart-configure-app-access-web-apis.md#delegated-permission-to-microsoft-graph).

 ## Important considerations and restrictions